Manerone/manerone.github.io/_posts/2023-06-15-false-sharing.md

 }
 {% endhighlight %}

 The code seems fine, every column goes through the process of filter  and counting.
-What rests now is to execute benchmark the solution.
+What rests now is to benchmark the solution.

 ```
 ------------------------------------------------------------------------